Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 That means you can have standalone font settings for them!

-For advanced, you can also control which elements should show on the PDF through the settings page, such as hiding the Sticky Notes, hiding the Key Mention, hiding the notebook title, etc. Play around the options menu advanced settings to discover more!
+For advanced management, you can also control which elements should show on the PDF through the settings page, such as hiding the Sticky Notes, hiding the Key Mention, hiding the notebook title, etc. Play around the options menu advanced settings to discover more!

 ![Screenshot 2022-09-26 190704](https://user-images.githubusercontent.com/110529913/192261498-b95ee279-65f3-4dc3-9a1f-609023f62859.png)